dart-archive/www.dartlang.org/src/site/docs/tutorials/1-TUTPAGEboilerplate.markdown

 Questions and problems:

-* why is the list in whats_the_point not a list?
+* how to CSSify the "What's the point?" list
-* figure out the TOC to the left. it should be linked it would be nice if it were also auto-generated and the page titles were variables that were set in one place and then used in other places also, maybe the pages have long names and short names?
+* figure out the TOC to the left.
+  - it should be linked
+  - it would be nice if it were also auto-generated and the page titles were variables that were set in one place and then used in other places
-  I am giving each page a unique id.
+  - also, maybe the pages have long names for the actual page titles and short names for the TOC?
-* Should we have a path indicator at the top? like:
+* a path indicator at the top might be nice. like:
-   Dartboard-> Getting Started-> Command Line App
+   Dartboard-> Get Started-> Run Command Line App
-* some artwork: Dartboard logo, Dartboard Targets
+* some artwork: Dartboard logo, Dartboard Targets, darts for what's the point.
+* each page has a unique id ... how best to make use of this?

 {% endcapture %}